Poyriii/Pulus-Minus-Sanke/README.md

 # Pulus-Minus-Sanke
-A snake game github Numbers
+A snake game with numbers 😭